debaratip25-collab/rfm-customer-segmentation-excel/README.md

 # Customer Segmentation using RFM Model

-**CRM Analytics Dashboard | Excel + Python Portfolio Project**
+**CRM Analytics Dashboard | Excel Portfolio Project**

-> An end-to-end customer segmentation project built using the RFM (Recency · Frequency · Monetary) framework across a 100-customer dataset, delivered as a fully formatted Excel dashboard and a styled PDF recommendations report — both generated programmatically using Python.
+> An end-to-end customer segmentation project built using the RFM (Recency · Frequency · Monetary) framework across a 100-customer dataset, delivered as a fully formatted Excel dashboard and a styled PDF recommendations report.

 ---